HISTORY of the Festival and the Organization that runs it

-It began as a celebration of Hellenic cuisine and culture.
-It has grown to become a celebration of both its Greek heritage and the multicultural nature of the city of Toronto.
+The Festival began as a celebration of Hellenic cuisine and culture.
+It has grown to become a celebration of both its Greek heritage and the multicultural nature of the City of Toronto.
 While a number of the events and programs are reflective of the area's Greek roots, the Festival programming and its audience have grown to encompass a much broader spectrum of the Toronto community.

 Big Economic Impact for Toronto

 The Festival and GreekTown on the Danforth BIA contribute significant impact to the Province and City.
 In 2016, the Festival‚Äôs single weekend economic impact was- $94.1 million.
 These numbers are based on governmental economic models tied to tourism.
 They don‚Äôt take into account the great economic impact that the Festival has on the GreekTown on the Danforth BIA‚Äôs members, which consist primarily of small retailers and restaurateurs.
 The Festival is a tourist magnet: 39% of attendees travelled 40 kilometres or more to attend the Taste of the Danforth last summer.
 The primary reason for visiting the Toronto region for 98% of visitors was the Festival.
 For a significant 39%, their sole reason for coming to Toronto was the Festival.

 Equally important to the province‚Äôs economy is the fact that 95% of out-of-towners plan to return this year.

 People continue to love the Festival ‚Äď 98% rated it as Good, Very Good or Excellent.